-is the mean energy \emph{drawn} from the hot bath.
-Since $\hat H_\total = \hat H_\cold+\hat H_\hot+\hat H_\mach+\hat H_\batt$ is void of interaction terms, and since total energy is preserved, we can also write the change of energy in the hot bath, in terms of the energy change in the remaining systems.
-That is,
+The efficiency $\eta$ defined in Eq. \eqref{eq:efficiency main text}, however, is not determined by the maximum extractable work, but rather by an optimal tradeoff between $W_{\rm ext}$ and the energy drawn from the hot bath, $\Delta \hot$.
+Since $\hat H_\total = \hat H_\cold+\hat H_\hot+\hat H_\mach+\hat H_\batt$ is void of interaction terms, and since total energy is preserved, we can also write the change of energy in the hot bath, in terms of the energy change in the remaining systems,